-Furthermore, you may be able to file a claim against the truck driver’s employer under the theory of vicarious liability, which holds an employer responsible for an employee’s negligence as long as the accident occurred while the truck driver was acting within the scope of his or her employment.
+Furthermore, you may be able to file a personal injury claim against the truck driver’s employer under the theory of vicarious liability.
+Vicarious liability holds an employer responsible for an employee’s negligence as long as the truck accident occurred while the other driver was acting within the scope of his or her employment.
 For example, if the truck driver caused an accident while making a delivery for the employer, the company may be held accountable for the driver’s carelessness.

-It may also be possible to take legal action against a manufacturer if it can be shown that your injuries were the result of a defectively manufactured brake.
-Such a claim would require showing that the brake was faulty and that it caused or contributed to your accident.
+It may be possible to take legal action against a manufacturer if it can be shown that your injuries were the result of a defectively manufactured brake.
+A product liability claim would require showing that the brake was faulty and that it caused or contributed to your accident.